What types of organizations does the Foundation support?

 The Foundation does not make loans or grants to individuals.

 The Foundation makes grants to organizations in the Dallas/Fort Worth area and adjoining counties.
-Most of our grant go to agencies that work in underserved communities in this regions.
+Most of our grants go to agencies that work in underserved communities in North Texas.

 The Foundation supports select international organizations by invitation only.